 Understandably, an accumulation of food debris and subsequent bacteria in the mouth is going to result in bad breath.
 Preventing bacteria build up with regular brushing is key for maintaining fresh breath and preventing halitosis.
-Other steps you can take to prevent food from becoming trapped between brushing includes drinking water and chewing sugar free gum.
+Other steps you can take to prevent food from becoming trapped between brushing include drinking water and chewing sugar free gum.

 Prevent Gum Problems

 Whilst poor diet, avoiding your dentist and sometimes even your biology, can cause excessive plaque, more often than not it is down to lack of brushing.
 Everyone has some level of plaque build-up in their mouths and this is often caused by leftover food that has not been brushed, flossed or washed away.

-Keeping on top of brushing twice a day for three minutes will help prevent gum disease by not allowing plaque to form.
+Keeping on top of brushing twice a day for two minutes will help prevent gum problems by removing bacteria and not allowing plaque to form.
 Both manual and electric toothbrushes are effective and thorough brushing is recommended.

 Remove Staining on Teeth

-Investing in a quality toothpaste and using it at least twice a day will help keep your teeth plaque free and any unwanted mouth odour at bay.
-If you have discolouration or stains on your teeth a low-abrasion toothpaste would be a fantastic solution.
-Not only would it help eliminate bad breath and protect your teeth and gums from bacteria, but also gently remove stains over time that are caused by the likes of coffee and red wine.
+Investing in a quality toothpaste and using it at least twice a day will help prevent plaque formation and keep any unwanted mouth odour at bay.
+If you have discolouration or stains on your teeth a low-abrasion toothpaste would be a good solution.
+Not only will it help eliminate bad breath and protect your teeth and gums from bacteria, but it will also gently remove surface stains over time that are caused by the likes of coffee and red wine without damaging enamel.